-The Pekes estate is in East Sussex, just above Eastbourne and about 20 miles (40 minutes drive) from Brighton.
+The Pekes estate is in East Sussex, 50 miles from London, is just above Eastbourne and about 16 miles (40 minutes’ drive) from Brighton.
 The house is 20 minutes’ drive from the beach at Pevensey Bay.

 Things To Do

-There are great treats for walkers and cyclists too, with The VanGuard Way, the Weald Way and a famous (mostly) non-road traffic trails, the South Downs Way.
+There are great treats for walkers and cyclists too, with The Vanguard Way, the Weald Way and the famous South Downs Way (mostly all off-road), including the famous Seven Sisters.

-If you’d like a bit of nightlife, there are great local pubs, or there’s the delights of Brighton, with all of its distractions.
+If you’d like a bit of nightlife, there are great local pubs, or there are the delights of Brighton, with all of its distractions.